 What can you do?

-When you’re going away, it’s almost a certain you will put on a few extra kilos.
+When you’re on a trip, it’s almost certain you will put on a few extra kilos.
 It’s hard to resist indulging in new/foreign foods and room service.
-If you don’t limit your consumption of sweets, alcohol, and snacks, you could be jeopardising your general health, as well as causing you serious health problems
+But, if you don’t limit your consumption of sweets, alcohol, and snacks, you could be jeopardising your dental health.

-Even though it’s nice to soak up the local cuisine, you should be careful of treats that are packed with added sugar and contain high acidity levels.
-Down the road, this can undo all the dental hygiene preservations from your regular routine by contributing to tooth decay, gum disease or even tooth loss — coming home from your holiday with souvenirs is fine, but bringing back a swag of health conditions should really try to be avoided!
+Even though it’s nice to soak up the local cuisine, you should be careful of treats packed with added sugar and contain high acidity levels.
+Down the road, this can undo all the oral hygiene preservations you’ve done before the trip.
+Coming home from your holiday with souvenirs is fine, but bringing back a swag of oral health conditions should be avoided!

 What can you do?

 For one’s mental well-being, it can be beneficial to let loose every once in a while.
 But to avoid dental damage and putting your teeth and gums on the line, choosing the occasional healthier snack can be well worth it.
 These could include fruit or almonds.
-Also, if you do end up indulging in your new favourite sweets or unhealthy foods, follow each meal with some tap water to rinse your mouth of food particles.
-It’s simple health tips like these that can help you maintain your overall health as well as oral health.
+Also, if you do end up indulging in your new favourite sweets or unhealthy foods, follow each meal with water to rinse your mouth of food particles.
+It’s simple dental tips like these that can help you maintain your teeth health while travelling.

 Oral health problems and tooth decay emergencies

-Even when your dentist is around the corner, toothaches and damaged teeth are still inconvenient.
-However, dealing with where to go and what your insurance covers in a place that’s unfamiliar can be even more of a headache.
+Even when your dentist is around the corner, addressing toothaches, damaged teeth & other dental issues are still inconvenient.
+However, dealing with where to go and what your insurance covers in an unfamiliar place can be even more of a headache.

-Often, your dental healthcare options will be dictated by your travel destination, especially the case when you’re overseas or somewhere remote.
+Often, your dental healthcare options will be dictated by your travel destination, especially when you’re overseas or somewhere remote.
+So, how can you address emergencies and maintain healthy teeth while on holiday?

 What can you do?

-The best possible protection against dental emergencies is regular good oral hygiene.
-PureSmile offers dental check-ups where we will be able to catch your dental issues even before they become a hassle.
-Consider seeing your dentist at least once every 6-months for your oral health.
+The best possible protection against dental emergencies is a good oral hygiene routine and visiting a dentist before your trip.
+PureSmile offers dental check-ups where we can catch your dental issues even before they become a hassle.

-Another tip would be to ask your dentist about acquiring a custom-fitted mouthguard.
-This can be especially useful when participating in high-impact sports or activities.
+Another dental care tip would be to ask your dentist about acquiring a custom-fitted mouthguard.
+This can be especially useful when participating in high-impact sports or activities during your vacation.

-For more tips from our oral health topics, check out the blog.
+For more tips on our oral health topics, check out the blog.